 Section 4.
 Severability.
-It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection herein, and that the Board of Commissioners intends to adopt each part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution is determined to be, or to have been, unlawful or unconstitutional, the remaining parts, sections and subsections shall remain in full force and effect, unless the Court making this finding determines that the valid portions, standing alone, are incomplete and incapable of being executed in accordance with the intent of the Resolution.
+It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection herein, and that the Board of Commissioners intends to adopt each part, section and subsection of this Resolution is determined to be, or to have been, unlawful or unconstitutional, the remaining parts, sections and subsections shall remain in full force and effect, unless the Court making this finding determines that the valid portions, standing alone, are incomplete and incapable of being executed in accordance with the intent of the Resolution.

-- Section 5.
+Section 5.
 Payment of Expenses.
-The Senior Vice President and Chief Financial Officer is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and Grant Applications and Agreements. - Section 6.
+The Senior Vice President and Chief Financial Officer is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and Grant Applications and Agreements.

+Section 6.
 Rights Under Resolution Limited.
-No rights shall be conferred by this resolution upon any person or entity other than the Agency and IDOT. - Section 7.
+No rights shall be conferred by this resolution upon any person or entity other than the Agency and IDOT.

+Section 7.
 No Personal Liability.
-No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution. - Section 8.
+No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution.

+Section 8.
 Governing Law.
-The laws of the States of Missouri and Illinois shall govern this Resolution. - Section 9.
+The laws of the States of Missouri and Illinois shall govern this Resolution.

+Section 9.
 Effective Date.
 This Resolution shall be in full force and effect from and after its passage and approval.